alexdowad/bit-twiddle/README.md

 ```

 In many cases, `bit-twiddle` operations explicitly work on the low 8, 16, 32, or 64 bits of an integer.
 (For example, it defines `#bitreverse8`, `#bitreverse16`, `#bitreverse32`, and `#bitreverse64` methods.)
 If an integer's bit width is larger than the number of bits operated on, the higher-end bits are passed through unchanged.

-All methods automatically convert between `Fixnum` and `Bignum` as is most appropriate to represent their result.

 ## Examples